Out of Control (Girls Aloud album)

-Out of Control is the fifth and final studio album by English-Irish girl group Girls Aloud, released on 31 October 2008 by Fascination Records.
+Out of Control is the fifth and final studio album by English-Irish girl group Girls Aloud, released on 31 October 2008 in Ireland and on 3 November 2008 in the UK by Fascination Records.
 Like their previous albums, it was crafted by the production team of Brian Higgins and Xenomania.
 Out of Control builds on the sound of Girls Aloud's previous albums and represents a move into the mainstream for the group.

 Out of Control debuted to positive reviews from contemporary music critics.
 The album debuted at No. 1 on the UK Albums Chart, Girls Aloud's first studio album to do so, and quickly became Girls Aloud's best-selling studio album.
 It was certified 2× platinum in the UK and Ireland.
-It yielded three singles, including chart-topping "The Promise", which was awarded Best British Single at the 2009 BRIT Awards.
+It yielded three singles, including chart-topping "The Promise", which was awarded Best British Single at the 2009 Brit Awards.

 Background

-Girls Aloud announced they would begin work on their fifth studio album in May 2008, while on the Tangled Up Tour.
+In May 2008, while on the Tangled Up Tour, Girls Aloud announced they would begin work on their fifth studio album.
 Sarah Harding told MTV News in September that they had "been working on it all summer."

 Brian Higgins said, "By the time we did the last album, it was different.
 They were so big then.
 They were ready to sell a million albums immediately, so they didn't need "Biology" or "The Show" or something a bit highbrow.
 They needed something that would hit you right between the eyes [...]
 The group has moved more and more into the mainstream, because that was what was required."

 Girls Aloud's website describes Out of Control as "their most exciting and thrilling album yet."
 According to Kimberley Walsh, the album's title came from Girls Aloud's record company telling the girls, "We don't know what to say, you lot are out of control.
 We can't tell you anything."
 It also comes from a lyric in "We Wanna Party".
 Nicola Roberts revealed that the album was nearly titled Girls Aloud: Revolution, after the song "Revolution in the Head".
-The artwork for Out of Control was revealed on Girls Aloud's official website on 16 October 2008.
+The album artwork for Out of Control, which was photographed by Ian Bartlett, was revealed on Girls Aloud's official website on 16 October 2008.